A Survey of Reasoning and Agentic Systems in Time Series with Large Language Models: Background and Taxonomy

 \subsubsection{Causal Inference and Decision Making}

 This category focuses on reasoning about interventions and their outcomes in temporal settings.
 It covers autonomous policy learning, where models derive and execute action strategies directly from temporal states, as well as advisory decision support, where systems provide justified recommendations or what-if analyses to assist human decision makers.
+These tasks can be formalized as maximizing the expected utility or return $R$ of a policy $\pi$ derived from the model's reasoning:

 \paragraph{Autonomous Policy Learning.} Reasoning traces in this setting reveal how models deliberate over temporal states, weigh possible interventions, and converge on action policies without human intervention.
 Evaluation emphasizes realized performance and reliability, commonly using cumulative reward, regret, policy value, Sharpe ratio, Sortino ratio, and control-specific key performance indicators.